FAQs

 Shower Gel Ingredients:

 D.I.
-Water, Disodium Oleamido PEG-2 Sulfosuccinate, Sodium Laureth Sulfate, Cocamidoproply Betaine, Cocamide DEA, Methylchloroisothiazolinone, Methylisothiazolinone
+Water, Disodium Oleamido PEG-2 Sulfosuccinate, Sodium Laureth Sulfate, Cocamidopropyl Betaine, Cocamide DEA, Methylchloroisothiazolinone, Methylisothiazolinone.

 Q. How much water do I add to multibase to make my finished product?